HISKP-LQCD/sLapH-projection-NG/doc/Manual.md

 - Open needed HDF5 files
 - Combine various numeric correlators

+# Using the programs

+A typical usage would be specifying the physical process, computing all the projection coefficients and then projecting the computed correlators.

+## Projection coefficients

+The computation of the projection coefficients is parallel across the different total momenta $\vec d$ and the irreps $\Gamma$.
+This means that each of them can run in parallel at the cost of re-doing the Wick contractions.
+But as these are very cheap and the group theoretical sums are expensive this does not matter that much.

+Instead of using a Mathematica Notebook one uses a Wolfram Language script like the one found in `Wolfram_Language/driver`.
+This then calls the library functions that need.
+It takes command line arguments specifying the total momentum and the irrep.
+Using the `make-projection-jobs` script one generates an array of SLURM job scripts that each generate the projection coefficients for a single irrep.
+These jobs are then submitted.

+Using Mathematica 11.3 they take between an hour and around a day.
+With Mathematica 12 we face a severe performance regression and it is basically unusable.

+The projection coefficients will be a bunch of JSON files in `Wolfram_Language`.

+## Projecting numerical data

+For the numerical projection the code is prepared as a script in `R/number_crunching.R` and takes the same command line arguments.
+The job script generator creates files for that as well, so you can submit these jobs also.

 # Tests

 The following are tests that we can perform to increase the confidence in $H_0$